Florina Presadă: Biography

 Born in Bucharest, Presadă studied political science at the University of Bucharest, followed by a master's degree at the College of Europe in Bruges, Belgium.
 Between 2007 and 2016, she was a project coordinator at CeRe (Centrul de Resurse pentru Participare Publică, Resource Center for Public Participation), an NGO that encouraged public participation.

 She was involved in public debates (for instance, she supports the municipalization of water in Bucharest), as well as protests such as the 2012 Romanian protests, and the 2013 Romanian protests against the Roșia Montană Project.

 In the 2016 Romanian legislative election, she was the candidate for Bucharest of the Save Romania Union (USR), a progressive-liberal Romanian party.

+In 2024, she was the lead candidate of the Health Education Nature Sustainability Party (SENS), a left-leaning progressive party, in the Bucharest constituency of the Chamber of Deputies, but did not win a seat as the party failed to obtain over 5% of the votes nationwide.

 Political positions

 Transparence and public communication

-Presadă accuses the lack of transparence and she says she wants to change the way the Parliament communicates with the people, to remove the feeling of powerlessness felt when the public tries to interact with the decision process, as well as the disdain from the decision makers.
+Presadă accuses the lack of transparence and she says she wants to change the way the Parliament communicates with the people.

 As part of the transparence of the Parliament, she supports publishing the nominal votes on the Parliament's website, as well as public meetings for the Parliamentary commissions and an annual activity report for MPs.